• Skip to primary navigation

 Greek Stuffed Cabbage Rolls with egg-lemon sauce - Lahanodolmades Avgolemono is one of the most divine dishes.
 This is the best recipe for stuffed cabbage rolls, hands down!

-Greek stuffed cabbage rolls-lahanodolmades avgolemono is the ultimate comfort dish.
+• Lahanodolmades avgolemono is an underrated Greek dish that deserves more attention.
+In our opinion, it is the ultimate comfort dish.
 My husband claims it is the best food I have ever cooked since we met (that was 2004, so you do the math).

-They taste even better the next day, and are great for lunch, dinner, and anytime in between!
+• The stuffed cabbage rolls taste even better the next day and are great for lunch, dinner, and anytime between!

 A plate with stuffed cabbage rolls, lahanodolmades, a piece of bead at the top and right, part of the pot is showing and part of utensils with a cloth napkin, all on a white table.